bsansouci/iwantmyiphone6/README.md

 iwantmyiphone6
 ==============
-_This is a toy project because I was annoyed at Apple's customer service.
-Please don't use it to spam their servers, I'm not responsible for what you do with this code._
+_This is a toy project because I was bored.
+Please don't use it to spam Apple servers, I'm not responsible for what you do with this code._

 This will do regular get requests to check if your iPhone 6 is available for reservation at the retailer of your choice.